ElisaaVG/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```
 * The **median** total number of steps taken per day is
 1.0766 &times; 10<sup>4</sup> steps.

 ### Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?
 The **mean** value is the **same** as the value before imputing missing data because we put the mean value for that particular 5-min interval.
 The median value shows **a little** difference : but it depends on **where the missing values are**.
 ## Are there differences in activity patterns between weekdays and weekends?

-### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+### Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day

 ```r
 # Make sure we use English date names